BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-uniquechallengescs.md

 Differentiated instruction is not unique to Computer Science, but the creative nature of computing activities makes this approach particularly useful to allow students multiple pathways of entry to engage with the material.

-The article "Achieving a Differentiated Computer Science Classroom: An Approach to Promote Equity" presents a framework for implementing differentiated instruction in CS classrooms to address the diverse needs and backgrounds of students[^1].
+The article "Achieving a Differentiated Computer Science Classroom: An Approach to Promote Equity" presents a framework for implementing differentiated instruction in CS classrooms to address the diverse needs and backgrounds of students.
 Differentiation allows educators to tailor their teaching methods and materials to individual students, promoting equitable access to CS education.

 In a differentiated CS classroom, educators may vary the pace of instruction, provide alternative assessments, and offer multiple learning pathways.
 For example, educators can offer both visual and auditory explanations of concepts, use varied coding platforms, and encourage collaborative learning.